PaddlePaddle/models/nested_sequence/text_classification/README_en.md

 2.Write the Data Reading Interface

-To define a custom data reading interface, we only need to write a Python generator to **parsing a training sample from the original input text**.
+To define a custom data reading interface, we only need to write a Python generator to **parse the input text**.
 The following code fragment is implemented to read the return type of the original data: `paddle.data_type.integer_value_sub_sequence` and `paddle.data_type.integer_value`
 ```python
 def train_reader(data_dir, word_dict, label_dict):
     """